Today, H. H. Holmes lives on in infamy as "America's First Serial Killer," but the story we've all been told may not be completely true.

 Authors like Larson continue to speculate about whether he had tortured animals as a child.
 In fact, Holmes notably loved animals, even raising a chicken in his prison cell while awaiting trial and execution.

-In light of the actual facts, how much of the Holmes legend truly holds up?
+In light of the actual facts, how much of the H. H. Holmes legend truly holds up?

 Given the absence of any other suspects, it seems certain that Holmes killed Ben Pitezel and his three children, even if he denied it on the scaffold.
 Holmes admitted to killing Julia by accident in a botched abortion before murdering her daughter Pearl to cover up the first crime.